 Admire this amazing citadel and then head to the medieval Saxon city of Brasov.

 Drive through the city and admire unique buildings such as the Black Church.

 After that, drive to Bran Village.

-Accommodate in a 3* hotel situated next to Bran Castle and get your costume ready.
+Accommodate in a 3* hotel and get your costume ready.

-On your last day in Transylvania, drive to Sinaia, the pearl of Romania’s mountain resorts.
+On Day 7, drive to Sinaia, the pearl of Romania’s mountain resorts.

 After that, arrive in Bucharest late in the evening.
-Our guide drops you off at the airport or Moxa Boutique Hotel hotel.
+Our guide drops you off at Moxa Boutique Hotel hotel.